 Hit an open bass string and depress your whammy bar all the way down to where the strings are hanging loose.

 Press the whammy bar down before hitting the strings.

-Then hit your open E and A string and release tension on the bar so the pitch raises.
+Then hit your open E and A string and release the tension on the bar so the pitch raises.

 Do this numerous times in a row.

 Using pinch harmonics, move up and down the string while picking it.